xeokit/sdk/README.md

 ### Example 1

-Let's create a [Viewer](https://xeokit.github.io/xeokit-viewer/docs/classes/Viewer.html) with a [WebIFCLoaderPlugin](https://xeokit.github.io/xeokit-viewer/docs/classes/WebIFCLoaderPlugin.html) to view a IFC model in the browser.
-We'll configure our Viewer with two [Views](https://xeokit.github.io/xeokit-viewer/docs/classes/View.html), and a then view a sample IFC model from the [Open IFC Model Database](http://openifcmodel.cs.auckland.ac.nz/Model/Details/274).
+Let's create a [WebViewer](https://xeokit.github.io/xeokit-viewer/docs/classes/WebViewer.html) with a [WebIFCLoaderPlugin](https://xeokit.github.io/xeokit-viewer/docs/classes/WebIFCLoaderPlugin.html) to view a IFC model in the browser.
+We'll configure our WebViewer with two [Views](https://xeokit.github.io/xeokit-viewer/docs/classes/View.html), and a then view a sample IFC model from the [Open IFC Model Database](http://openifcmodel.cs.auckland.ac.nz/Model/Details/274).